-- your child attends an independent fee-paying day school in the UK
+- be the only parent accompanying your child in the UK

 How long you can stay